 Exams.
 There are two in-class midterm exams (tentatively scheduled for Friday of Week 4 and Friday of Week 8), weighted equally.
 The second exam will mainly focus on the material covered since the first exam, but can include previous material too.
 There will be a final exam during our final exam period covering the entire course.
 (I reserve the right to make the final self-scheduled.)
+If you need accommodations for test-taking because of a disability, please contact me early and we will make appropriate arrangements.

-Time outside of class.
+Time Outside of Class.
 Like other Carleton courses, I expect that you should be spending about 10-12 hours per week on this course outside of class.
 Some students need to spend a bit more than that (which is okay).
 If you are spending more than 15 hours per week on this course outside of class time, please come talk to me so we can find ways to help you learn the material without spending so much time.